Battle of Lake Erie: Blockades of Presque Isle and Amherstburg

 By mid-July, the American squadron was almost complete, although not yet fully manned (Perry claimed to have only 120 men fit for duty).
 The British squadron maintained a blockade of Presque Isle for ten days from 20 to 29 July.
 The harbour had a sandbar across its mouth, with only 5 ft of water over it, which prevented Barclay sailing in to attack the American ships (although Barclay briefly skirmished with the defending batteries on 21 July), but also prevented the Americans leaving in fighting order.
 Barclay had to lift the blockade on 29 July because of shortage of supplies and bad weather.
 It has also been suggested that Barclay left to attend a banquet in his honour, or that he wished the Americans to cross the bar and hoped to find them in disarray when he returned.
 Perry immediately began to move his vessels across the sandbar.
 This was an exhausting task.
 The guns had to be removed from all the boats, and the largest of them had to be raised between "camels" (barges or lighters which were then emptied of ballast).
 When Barclay returned four days later, he found that Perry had nearly completed the task.
 Perry's two largest brigs were not ready for action, but the gunboats and smaller brigs formed a line so confidently that Barclay withdrew to await the completion of Detroit.

-Chauncey had dispatched 130 extra sailors under Lieutenant Jesse Elliot to Presque Isle.
-Although Perry described some of them as "wretched", at least 50 of them were experienced sailors drafted from USS Constitution, then undergoing a refit in Boston.
+Chauncey had dispatched 130 extra sailors under Lieutenant Jesse Elliott to Presque Isle.
+Although Perry described some of them as "wretched", at least 50 of them were experienced sailors drafted from USS Constitution, then undergoing a refit in Boston, Massachusetts.
 Perry also had a few volunteers from the Pennsylvania militia.

 His vessels first proceeded to Sandusky, where they received further contingents of volunteers from Major General William Henry Harrison's Army of the Northwest.
-After twice appearing off Amherstburg, Perry established an anchorage at Put-in-Bay, Ohio.
+After twice appearing off Amherstburg, Perry established an anchorage at Put-in-Bay, Ohio on South Bass Island.
 For the next five weeks, Barclay was effectively blockaded and unable to move supplies to Amherstburg.
 His sailors, Procter's troops, and the very large numbers of Indian warriors and their families there quickly ran out of supplies.
 After receiving a last-minute reinforcement of two naval officers, three warrant officers and 36 sailors transferred from a transport temporarily laid up in Quebec under Lieutenant George Bignall, Barclay had no choice but to put out again and seek battle with Perry.

 In the days preceding the battle, Perry told his friend, Purser Samuel Hambleton, that he wanted a signal flag, or battle flag, to signal to his fleet when to engage the enemy.
-Hambleton suggested using the dying words of Perry's friend Captain James Lawrence of the frigate USS Chesapeake, "Don't Give up the Ship".
+Hambleton suggested using the dying words of Perry's friend Captain James Lawrence of the frigate USS Chesapeake, "Don't give up the ship".
 Hambleton had the flag sewn by women of Erie, and presented it to Perry the day before the battle.
 The flag would become an icon in American naval history.